What Is the Average Salary by Age in Oregon?

 The Takeaway

 Considering moving to Oregon and wondering if you can afford it?
-The average annual income for Oregonians is $66,710, which is slightly more than $65,470, the average annual salary in the U.S. There are many counties and towns in Oregon where making this amount of money can provide a nice quality of life, though some cities and certain regions will be more expensive.
-However, the state is home to many high-earning occupations, and people between the ages of 25 and 64 are in a prime spot for earning a livable salary in the Beaver State.
+The median annual household income for Oregonians is $85,220, which is slightly more than the median annual salary in the U.S. There are many counties and towns in Oregon that can provide a good quality of life on these wages, though some cities and certain regions will be more expensive.
+However, the state is home to many high-earning occupations, and people between the ages of 25 and 64 are in a prime spot for earning a livable salary.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.